distributed-system-analysis/pbench/docs/API/V1/detail.md

 The `application/json` response body is a JSON object containing the dataset index "run" data and any requested server metadata, as follows.

-This assumes the query parameter `?metadata=dataset.access`.
+The following example shows server metadata from the query parameter `?metadata=dataset.access`.

 ```json
 {